How to Build an AI-Powered Invoice Processing Pipeline

 Step 5: Human Approval Above Threshold

 Add a Condition on {{ invoice.total }}.
-For invoices over your threshold (say USD 5,000), route through a Human approval node that surfaces the parsed fields plus a link to the original PDF.
+For invoices over your threshold (say USD 5,000), route through a Human approval node.
+Set its Message and Notification body to surface the parsed fields with {{ variables }}, and add an Approval slot for your finance approver (a User, Role, or Team atom).
+Approvers respond in the Approvals inbox.
+If they reject, the workflow halts, so there is no separate rejection branch to wire up.
 Lower-value invoices skip straight to creation.

 Step 6: Create the Vendor Bill and Archive